-THE THAMALAKANE RIVER Located at the Southern-eastern edge MAUN of the Okavango Delta, the meandering waters of the Thamalakane River manoeuvre their way through the frontier town of Maun, the gateway to northern Botswana and the last stop before the Okavango Delta.
+THE THAMALAKANE THAMALAKANE Located at the Southern-easter of the Okavango Delta, the me waters of the Thamalakane Rimanoeuvre their way through frontier town of Maun, the gat to northern Botswana and the stop before the Okavango De source to this buzzing little sai as the river ebbs and flows the Located at the Southern-eastern edge of the Okavango Delta, the meandering waters of the Thamalakane River manoeuvre their way through the frontier town of Maun, the gateway to northern Botswana and the last stop before the Okavango Delta.
 A life source to this buzzing little safari town, as the river ebbs and flows throughout the year to the beat of its own drum, its banks overflow with an abundance of bird, plant and wildlife, to bring a renewed energy to the area and water relief to the Maun residents.
-THAMO TELELE

-THAMO TELELE

-Maun, Botswana

-Set amongst a lush forest of old growth leadwood, bird plum and acacia trees, Thamo Telele, meaning "long neck", and named after our youngest little giraffe born here, is a little bush haven and the perfect hideaway for guests wanting to spend a few nights close to Maun, the last stop and gateway to the Okavango Delta.
+THAMO TELELE Maun, Botswana Set amongst a lush forest of old growth leadwood, bird plum and acacia trees, Thamo Telele, meaning "long neck", and named after our youngest little giraffe born here, is a little bush haven and the perfect hideaway for guests wanting to spend a few nights close to Maun, the last stop and gateway to the Okavango Delta.
 This safari style camp is set in a 250-hectare private reserve on the banks of the Thamalakane river, an area packed with plains game, ideal habitats of river, riverine and dry savannah.
 A hot spot for bird lovers and wildlife enthusiasts - you'll be spoilt for choice when it comes to all you can see and do here.
 This really is the ideal place to start or end your Botswana safari!

-DON'T MISS

-Getting to know our herd of 20 resident giraffe, which you can observe while on activities in the reserve and in the morning and evening while they feed at the waterhole.
-There are naturalists on hand to tell you all about these fascinating animals, including giraffe conservation issues throughout Africa.
+DON'T MISS • Getting to know our herd of 20 resident giraffe, which you can observe while on activities in the reserve and in the morning and evening while they feed at the waterhole. • There are naturalists on hand to tell you all about these fascinating animals, including giraffe conservation issues throughout Africa.

 Maun's best wildlife and birdwatching sanctuary, enjoy a range of guided and selfguided activities.
-ONE MORE THING :
+ONE MORETHING: